Geosciences Track: Pollution Prevention and Treatment – GPTP

 Course Objectives

 This program prepares students to enter the job market upon completion of their bachelor’s degree (Bac + 3) at the Technician/Assistant Engineer level (see “Career Opportunities” below) or to pursue a master’s degree ( see “Further Studies” below).
-Thus, the first two years are identical to those of the Earth Sciences track, with students beginning to specialize in the second year (L2) through the TU , Hydraulics, Environmental Chemistry, and Ocean, Atmosphere, Hydrosphere.
-The final specialization within the program is selected at the beginning of the third year (L3).
-This program benefits from the participationof faculty membersfrom the Department of Chemistry, Process Engineering, and the Polytech School of Engineering.
-The program team also draws on a network of local authorities and companies, particularly SMEs, enabling specialization in the following fields:
+Thus, the first two years are identical to those of the Earth Sciences track, with students beginning to specialize in the second year (L2) through the TU , Hydraulics, Environmental Chemistry, and Ocean, Atmosphere, and Hydrosphere.
+The final specialization within the program is chosen at the beginning of the third year (L3).
+This program benefits from the participationof faculty membersfrom the Department of Chemistry, the Department of Process Engineering, and the Polytech School of Engineering.
+The program team also draws on a network of local authorities and companies—particularly small and medium-sized enterprises (SMEs)—enabling specialization in the following fields:

 • hydraulics/hydrogeology/hydrology